- Find A Trip

 While you’re out having the summer of your life, your parents should feel like they are in on the action as well.
 We post updates to our blog and Facebook page and e-mail photos approximately once a week so those at home can be in on the fun.
 Parents also have access to our dedicated office Trip Monitors 24/7 for any questions and/or concerns.
 We’re as in touch as any trip operator could possibly be via smartphones with e-mail and text.
 The goal is uncompromising safety and peace of mind, day after day, hour by hour, minute by minute.
 Participants may bring their personal cell phones.

-All lodging, breakfast and dinner daily, all recreation, entertainment, gratuities and taxes.
+All lodging, breakfast and dinner daily, recreation & entertainment listed, gratuities and taxes.

 Hotels, Resorts & UCLA Dorms